 Now do not get me wrong.
 There are those among you who are very busy people who work for a living.
 You don’t have time or the legal acumen to win your claim.
 You purposefully made a decision to farm it out.
 I’m sure you didn’t quite see this scenario unfold that would divest you of more than half of your winnings.
 Neither did Congress when they wrote the regulations.
 So, in essence, what we have here are a group of quasi-legal, greedy scalawags who have no qualms taking you to the cleaners for their services.
 The problem is the legality of the business.
 Technically, if you are not accredited, you can’t sit in on this poker game.
 Goodtogovaclaimguys and all their like-companies would insist they are merely “facilitators” or mayhap Sherpas whom you hire to take you up the claims mountain.
 Congress did not authorize this technique.
 VSOs do it for free (no comments from the Peanut Gallery).
 It now falls to the DOJ to prosecute these carpetbaggers.
 As with most government entities, justice moves at a snail’s pace.
 I’m sure somewhere they’re holding a hearing on it and maybe have even empaneled a Grand Jury.
 By 2033, we should have the authority to lock ’em up.

 More interesting is that these rapscallions are starting to pair off with attorneys and pliant doctors and form loose consortiums of Veteran-scalping raiding parties.
-It’s rumored some are trying to interconnect a nationwide, fruited plains group from sea to shining sea with some fancy brand.
-Google Trajector Legal LLC to name one may be one of these.
-It’s even possible they used to have another moniker.
-No aspersions intended.
-This is a knowledge expedition-not a name-calling one.
+It’s rumored some are trying to interconnect a nationwide, fruited plains group from sea to shining sea with some fancy branding.
+I don’t mean to trash any legal operation with genuine VA accreditation credentials This is a knowledge expedition- not a tar and feather committee.
+But we did run across this outfit which no one seems to be able to locate on the OGC Accreditation lists…

 But wait, Roberto has been a busy little beaver…